Koszyce, Świętokrzyskie Voivodeship

 In 1921, 1475 people lived here.
 In 1929 there was a catholic church and a synagogue.
-The Union of Jewish Merchants was.
+The Union of Jewish Merchants was also there.

-The village has a population of 109.

 A nearby archaeological site revealed in 2011 a mass grave of 15 victims from the late Globular Amphora culture who were murdered in the 29th century BCE.
 Subsequent analysis revealed that all but one were from the same extended family, and that the bodies had been carefully placed within the grave according to their family relationships.